linuxhaxxor/Project_Euler_File_Generator/README.md

 # Project_Euler_File_Generator
-Simple python script to generate a working directory for all Project Euler Problems.
-Run the python script (without a VPN) and you'll have a working directory to start Project Euler.
+A simple python script to generate a working directory for all Project Euler Problems using a webscraper (bs4) and python 3.
+Run the python script (without a VPN) and you'll have a working directory to start all Project Euler Problems.
 (Work in progress.
-Others must join me in making it even better)
+Others must join me in making it even better and suggesting better processes)